MohammadKhGh99/ManualQAEngineer-TakeHomeAssignmentZadara/README.md

 ## Contents

-- Assignment solution file
-- Test cases and scenarios
+Assignment solution file: All 4 parts are in one PDF document

 ## Usage